23 Dimension Reduction

-We consider an example with twin heights.
+For illustrative purposes, we consider a simple example with twin heights.
 Some pairs are adults, the others are children.
-Here we simulate 100 two-dimensional points that represent the number of standard deviations each individual is from the mean height.
-Each point is a pair of twins.
+Here we simulate 100 two-dimensional points where each point a pair of twins.
 We use the mvrnorm function from the MASS package to simulate bivariate normal data.

 set.seed(1983)